What's in my doula bag?

 Temperature control items, like a washcloth for cold water and a rice pack for heat.
-I also use a sandalwood hand fan (not pictured here) for those really sweaty moments.
+I also use a handheld fan for those really sweaty moments.

 Essential oils for relaxation (lavender), nausea (peppermint), and energy (grapefruit).
-A few drops of these oils on a cotton ball can really help the mind and body cooperate during intense moments.
+A few drops of these oils on a cotton round can really help the mind and body cooperate during intense moments.

 I sourced several of these items from my favorite local earthy-crunchy store, Cambridge Naturals, and I do my best to shop small or purchase from other birth workers whenever possible.
 (But I can also admit that I really love Target.)

 Toiletries like deodorant, a toothbrush, and face wipes.
-We're all in close physical proximity, so I always mind my own smells!
+We're all in close physical proximity, so I always mind my own smells (poopourri is really great for that)!
 Also, after supporting labor all night, it feels surprisingly refreshing to brush your teeth in the morning.